linkerd/website/linkerd.io/content/2.12/tasks/using-debug-endpoints.md

 description = "Linkerd's control plane components provide debug endpoints."
 +++

-All of the control plane components (with the exception of Grafana) expose runtime profiling information through the path `/debug/pprof`, using Go's [pprof](https://golang.org/pkg/net/http/pprof/) package.
+All of the control plane components expose runtime profiling information through the path `/debug/pprof`, using Go's [pprof](https://golang.org/pkg/net/http/pprof/) package.

 You can consume the provided data with `go tool pprof` to generate output in